AmanTank187/CV/README.md

 * Worked in a team of three to design and build a time trial racing game using Unreal engine.
 * Communicated and organised tasks for the team using a kanban board.
 * Led project reviews to discuss  progress with our supervisor by creating reports.
-•Took part in sprint retrospectives to help improve our processes and support my team.
+* Took part in sprint retrospectives to help improve our processes and support my team.
-•Scoped out tasks using mind maps so the team could identify how much work we could complete.
+* Scoped out tasks using mind maps so the team could identify how much work we could complete.

 #### Battleships game(2017)
-•Built a battleships game which allowed up to two players using C++.
+* Built a battleships game which allowed up to two players using C++.
-•Wrote pseudo code for guidance when creating the game.
+* Wrote pseudo code for guidance when creating the game.
-•Created a table to keep track of what i tested, the outcome of testing and any improvements i made.
+* Created a table to keep track of what i tested, the outcome of testing and any improvements i made.
-•Received feedback from the general public to help me make any further improvements.
+* Received feedback from the general public to help me make any further improvements
-•Used classes to separate the different functionality.
+* Used classes to separate the different functionality.

 #### Ping pong game(2017)
 •Learned Python from scratch.